-I’ve been a part of the Ashridge doctorate since it’s introduction in 2007.
+I’ve been a part of the doctoral program at Ashridge since it’s introduction in 2007.
 I completed my own doctorate in 2011 and then joined the faculty, later becoming academic director of the program.
 Today, as I return to a faculty supervisory role, working with participants and experimenting with artful, visual methods, I continue to spread the message about a remarkable challenge for participants and faculty alike.

-So, as an alternative response, I made a short film to inquire into what it is to work with ‘Doctoral Magic…
+So, as an alternative, I made a short film to inquire into what it is to work with ‘Doctoral Magic…

 (Turn the lights down, select full screen and offer high quality attention.)